 Since 2006, an issue has arisen in the Netherlands regarding the costs of investment insurance policies (beleggingsverzekeringen), such as the life insurance policies with a Unit-Linked Alternative, commonly known as the "usury insurance policy affair" (woekerpolisaffaire).
 It is generally alleged that the costs of some of these products are disproportionally high, that in some cases a legal basis for such costs is lacking and that the information provided to the insured regarding these costs has not been transparent which is considered an alleged misselling issue.

-In 2012, Achmea implemented a compensation scheme for holders of unit-linked policies that had been agreed with consumer organisations.
-In addition, Achmea meets the supplementary measures formulated at the time by the Dutch Minister of Finance.
-However, the discussion related to these investment insurance policies is continuing, as was demonstrated by the summons for a collective claim that Achmea received in January 2019 from the association Vereniging Woekerpolis.nl (an association representing customers with unit-linked policies) and the Dutch Consumers' Association.
-The District Court of Gelderland ruled in June 2020, and declared the vast majority of the complaints unfounded and rejected the corresponding claims.
-The Consumers' Association and the Vereniging Woekerpolis.nl have appealed against the ruling of the District Court.
-On 19 October 2021, they sent their grounds of appeal to the court of justice.
-Achmea has sent her reply to the appeal on 4 April 2022.
+With respect to life insurance, in 2012 Achmea Pensioen & Levensverzekeringen N.V. implemented a compensation scheme for holders of unit-linked policies that had been agreed with interest groups.
+In addition, Achmea Pensioen & Levensverzekeringen N.V. met the additional requirements formulated at the time by the Dutch Minister of Finance.
+According to a number of customers, the compensation scheme and the additional requirements have not been sufficient.
+This has been taken into account in the calculation of the provision for insurance liabilities.
+In January 2019, Achmea Pensioen & Levensverzekeringen N.V.